-• The main services and primary methods by which they are delivered are conducted through the 1890 Extension Program.
-The 1890 Program Outreach areas include 4-H Youth Development, Adult Leadership and Community Development, Environment and Natural Resources, Small Farm Assistance and Outreach, Family Life, Technology and Data Management and Nutrition, Food

-Safety and Wellness.
-The primary methods of service delivery are through handson instruction, workshops, peer-to-peer trainings, on-site demonstrations, surveys, evaluations, community education classes, etc. conducted by 1890 Extension staff and established partnerships.
+• The organizational profile is a fact-based description of the 1890 Research and Extension Program.
+The main products, services and primary methods by which the 1890 Programs are delivered are conducted through the 1890 Extension Program.
+The 1890 Program Outreach areas include 4-H Youth Development, Adult Leadership and Community Development, Environment and Natural Resources, Small Farm Assistance and Outreach, Family Life, Technology and Data Management and Nutrition, Food Safety and Wellness.
+The primary methods of service delivery are through hands-on instruction, workshops, peer-to-peer trainings, on-site demonstrations, surveys, evaluations, community education classes, etc. conducted by 1890 Extension staff and established partnerships.